-She is a 3-term Senator, now Deputy Speaker at the House of Representatives and Representative of the Lone District of Antique.
-She is also currently the UNISDR Global Champion for Resilience, the UNFCCC National Adaptation Plan Champion, Commissioner of the Global Commission on Adaptation and Climate Vulnerable Forum (CVF) Ambassador for Parliaments.
+Senate President Pro Tempore Loren Legarda is a 4-term Senator and is the most senior among the Senators serving in the 19th Congress.
+She previously served as a Member of the House of Representatives of the Philippines, representing the Lone District of the Province of Antique.
+She is the only Antiqueña who has served the House as Deputy Speaker.
+She is also currently the UNDRR Global Champion for Resilience, the UNFCCC National Adaptation Plan Champion, Commissioner of the Global Commission on Adaptation and Climate Vulnerable Forum (CVF) Ambassador for Parliaments.
 Her inspiring advocacy on environmental protection has earned her global recognition.
 She has been recognized as a Global Leader for Tomorrow by the World Economic Forum and is a UNEP Laureate.
-Apart from these achievements, she is also the Global Ambassador for Disaster Risk Reduction, Climate Change, and Environment of the Women Political Leaders, and also a member of the UNITE Global Parliamentarians Network to End Infectious Diseases.
-She is a champion for women and children’s rights and is a passionate advocate for the promotion of arts and culture.
+Apart from these achievements, she is also the Global Ambassador for Disaster Risk Reduction, Climate Change, and Environment of the Women Political Leaders.
+She is a champion for women’s and children’s rights and is a passionate advocate for the promotion of arts and culture.

 Top Notch Senator

 The only female senator who topped the Senate race twice.

 Senator Loren Legarda is the only female senator who topped the Senate race twice, with more than 15 million and 18.4 million votes in 1998 and 2007, respectively.